-• ICS File - An iCalendar (shorthand for Internet Calendaring and Scheduling) file type which is used by web-based calendars for the purpose of sharing calendar data across multiple users with minimal friction.
+ICS File—An iCalendar (shorthand for Internet Calendaring and Scheduling) file type used by web-based calendars to share calendar data across multiple users with minimal friction.

-• Calendar Subscription - A function of most modern calendars which allows you to provide a custom calendar link or ICS file and have the contents of your calendar automatically update.
+Calendar Subscription - A function of most modern calendars that allows you to provide a custom calendar link or ICS file and have the contents of your calendar automatically updated.

-In order to provide better visibility into roadmap items across your entire team, Roadmunk provides the option to synchronize your roadmap items into your calendar.
-This allows your team to get a glimpse into ongoing projects and other work that you and your teammates may have in-flight.
+In order to provide better visibility into roadmap items across your entire team, Strategic Roadmaps provides the option to synchronize roadmap items into your calendar.
+This allows your team to get a glimpse into ongoing projects and other work that you and your teammates may have in flight.

 Setting Up Calendar Sync

-Do note that item visibility for calendar syncs, as with our other export types, is view-specific.
-Certain items may not appear in the synced roadmap if they are not available or have been filtered out on the view you're generating the link from.
+Item visibility for calendar syncs, as with our other export types, is view-specific.
+Certain items may not appear in the synced roadmap if they are not available or have been filtered out of the view you're generating the link from.

-Toggling the Calendar Subscription Link off once it's been created will clear the old URL and generate a new one once it's turned on again.
-This can cause users to lose access to any future updates on the roadmap itself and will leave them with only the items provided at the time of last sync.
+Turning a calendar sync off will cause users to lose access to any future updates on the roadmap itself and will leave them with only the items provided at the time of the last sync.

 Adding Subscription Links to Off-App Calendars